The United Downs project in Cornwall is poised to go live next year – and it could be a gamechanger in the race to net zero

 “What’s completely unique about this, in a UK context, is the depth of the wells,” says Matthew Clayton, managing director of Thrive Renewables, adding that Cornwall is well-suited as a site, not just for its geology, but because it is a populated area.
 “Electricity travels well but heat doesn’t.
 So, the fact that we’re able to work with local businesses, local housing estates, potentially local hospitals, to provide them with heat from the project, is fantastic.”

 United Downs is a pioneering endeavour in the UK, and Clayton and Law are hopeful it will lay the foundation for similar projects in future.
-Indeed, a new report from Arup and the Association for Renewable Energy and Clean Technology found that with appropriate government incentive, 12 deep geothermal sites could be operational in the UK by 2025.
+Indeed, a report from Arup and the Association for Renewable Energy and Clean Technology found that with appropriate government incentive, 12 deep geothermal sites could be operational in the UK by 2025.
+The government has recently announced that it is launching an inquiry into the role geothermal technologies can play in reaching net zero.

 These plants are not just about electricity.
 There’s a whole industry that develops around them